RalphHightower/blog/README.md

 </div><!-- 2026-05-24T23:59:59Z -->

-<div id="2026-09-30T23:59:59Z"><!-- Farm Aid 2026-09-30T23:59:59Z -->

 <h3><a href="https://www.farmaid.org/">🌾 Farm Aid 2026</a></h3>

 <!-- [Farm Aid – Standing With Family Farmers Since 1985](https://www.farmaid.org/) -->

 Why I’m Highlighting It This Year

 The [Iran](https://irangov.ir/) war has triggered a chain reaction in the real economy — LNG, diesel, fertilizer, fishing fuel, freight, plastics, even the coal and metals that keep the grid running.
 Diesel delivers everything, from crops to catch to coal for power plants, and when it spikes, the whole system tightens.
 Farmers, ranchers, and fishermen feel it first.

-With [Farm Aid](https://www.farmaid.org/) returning in 2026, I’m posting a full breakdown on the blog about how these rising costs cascade through the country we all depend on.
+[Farm Aid](https://www.farmaid.org/) has now set its 2026 date for September 26.
+The location is still TBD, but the need is not.
+With the [Iran](https://irangov.ir/) war driving up the cost of diesel, fertilizer, freight, and every input that keeps American farms running, the pressure on farmers and fishermen is only getting worse.
+That’s why I’m keeping [Farm Aid](https://www.farmaid.org/) on the homepage this year instead of letting it expire.
+The economic strain isn’t temporary, and neither is the support they need.

 Read the full post <a href="https://ralphhightower.github.io/blog/2026/03/FarmAid.html">Farm Aid 2026: A Year of Need→</a>

-</div><!-- 2026-09-30T23:59:59Z -->

 ## Make Your Voice Heard